Audu25/Coursera_Capstone/README.md

 # Coursera_Capstone
-This Capstone_project is about the Battle of Neighbourhoods
+This Capstone_project is about the Battle of Neighbourhoods in lagos Nigeria